Midax2/Technological_platforms/README.md

 Laboratory 3: Students during laboratory classes familiarize themselves with the basic mechanisms of handling input-output as well as network communication using sockets.

 Laboratory 4: Students during laboratory classes familiarize themselves with the basic mechanisms of mapping objects to tables in a database using the Java Persistence API.

+Laboratory 5: Students during laboratory classes familiarize themselves with the basic mechanisms of writing unit tests using the JUnit and Mockito libraries.